{\lambda}-SecAgg: Partial Vector Freezing for Lightweight Secure Aggregation in Federated Learning: Portability Analysis

 \section{Portability Analysis}

-We conduct an analysis of \sysname's portability here.
+PVF does not attempt to alter SAP, and the decoupling greatly enhances the portability.
 PPDL~\cite{aono2017privacy} and EPPFL~\cite{Li2022EfficientPF} employ homomorphic encryption, eliminating the need for secret sharing.
 NIVP-DS~\cite{xu2022non} constitutes a dual-server secure multi-party computation scheme, requiring users to share secrets between two servers.
 PracAgg~\cite{Bonawitz2017PracticalSA} and PracAgg+~\cite{Bell2020SecureSA} represent classic mask-based solutions, with PracAgg+ necessitating an additional user grouping process.
 EffiAgg~\cite{Liu2022EfficientDA} and LPPFedL~\cite{Wei2023LightweightFL} respectively introduce specialized masking mechanisms to lightweight PracAgg.
 VerSA~\cite{Hahn2023VerSAVS} enables users to verify the aggregated result at the conclusion, and its integration with \sysname\ requires RVE.
-LTPA~\cite{Liu2023LongTermPA} and MRSA~\cite{so2023securing} individually design specific user selection mechanisms to ensure privacy in multi-round aggregation.
-Resistance against model inconsistency attacks can be achieved by making slight modifications to the mask method without incurring additional overhead~\cite{Ma2023FlamingoMS}.
+LTPA~\cite{Liu2023LongTermPA} and MRSA~\cite{so2023securing} individually design specific user selection mechanisms to ensure privacy in \textbf{multi-round aggregation}.
+Resistance against \textbf{model inconsistency attacks} can be achieved by making slight modifications to PRG without incurring additional overhead~\cite{Ma2023FlamingoMS}.
+PVF also fits the \textbf{asynchronous} setting.
+Since PVF itself is one-shot and decoupled from specific SAP, it does not affect the one-shot masking or recovery in asynchronous SAP (such as LightSecAgg~\cite{so2022lightsecagg}).
 We symbolically represent the entire process of federated learning aggregation in Table \ref{tab:portability}.
-It is evident that \sysname\ is decoupled from SAP, not interfering with the internal execution process of SAP.
-Furthermore, integration with \sysname\ does not necessitate additional security assumptions.
-However, SAP employing DP cannot integrate with \sysname\ because such SAP cannot attain precise aggregation results, resulting in inaccurate completion of the thawing phase within \sysname.
+It is evident that \sysname\ is decoupled from SAPs, not interfering with the internal execution process of SAP.